LGeoff31/AlgoFlow/README.md

 npm run dev
 ```

 I'd love to hear feedback to make this the easiest platform for learning!
-Consider giving a ⭐ to let me know you enjoyed it
+Consider giving this project a ⭐ to let me know you enjoyed it!